-Funeral Diner has 2 vegans, 2 vegetarians, and one omnivore.
+Funeral Diner has two vegans, two vegetarians, and one omnivore.
 Animal Rights is important to each of us in a different way, but we respect that fact that other people do not want to hear you preach to them about it.
 We tend to help make a difference in each of our ways.
 In the band we each respect the other’s food choices without lecture.
 Outside of the band we each do what we can.
 Most of the time it is in the choices to go to a certain place to eat or buy a certain product.
 Even if that place or product has a vegan piece of clothing or food item you can always put your money towards something a bit more beneficial to the cause.
 In some cities it is easier to do this than others, but you have to take the good with the bad.

 What’s your opinion about the importance of love in human life?

 Everyone needs to be loved.
 Without that, life can seem pretty pointless.
 Why stack up accomplishments when there is no one to share them with?
 The real hard part about love is the whole game of finding and losing it.
 It’s a tough journey going through life finding and losing love, but you have to keep in mind that it will always be there even if it changes from person to person.
 What are your future plans after the brake up with Funeral Diner?

 Are you guys playing right now with some other bands or any upcoming projects?